What I Learned From Apprenticing at a Nature School

 I don’t expect any epiphanies from thirteen days in the forest with a nature school, but I needed every one of them (three described below) because they have changed my life for the better.

 Traditional education is more ingrained in us than we realize, but it’s worth breaking tradition

 I keep finding myself asking the instructor I am shadowing, “What next?”, forgetting that it doesn’t work like that in a passion-based, child-led school.
 Instead, the instructor allows inspiration from nature and the small group of kids to strike before crafting one of her many back pocket options into the “next thing” so thoughtfully that everyone struggles to determine whose idea it was in the first place.
 I learn that the art of getting to the “next thing” matters, and that when it’s natural, seamless, and collaborative, it makes everyone feel included in the decision making and proud of their involvement, which is more than worth the effort to attempt the art form I keep witnessing.

 Adults and kids need nature connection as much as people connection

-Despite extensive time spent outdoors hiking and camping in my adult life, I’ve never so consistently felt the need to tell others detailed accounts of my day like I do after every day I spend with Soaring Eagle Nature School.
+Despite extensive time spent outdoors hiking and camping in my adult life, I’ve never so consistently felt the need to tell others detailed accounts of my day as I do after every day I spend with Soaring Eagle Nature School.
 The key distinction between my personal experiences outdoors and what Soaring Eagle does is nature connection.
 While hiking, I’m thinking of the meal I’m having for dinner, and when camping, I may be mentally somewhere else entirely.
 But at Soaring Eagle, every moment is a shared experience designed to connect with nature that leaves me bursting at the seams, alive, fulfilled, and excited to share what I’ve experienced.
 And I know it’s the same for every kid when parents tell me that Soaring Eagle is the first time their child has so much to share about what they did at school.

 Saving the planet doesn’t need to be a scientific act